StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 # 8. Provision a Domain in WebLogic Cloud from the OCI Markeplace

-Launch a Stack
+**Launch a Stack**

 Sign in to Marketplace and specify initial stack information.

-Sign in to the Oracle Cloud Infrastructure Console.
+1. Sign in to the Oracle Cloud Infrastructure Console.

-Click the navigation menu Navigation Menu icon and select Marketplace.
+2. Click the navigation menu Navigation Menu icon and select Marketplace.

-Select an Oracle WebLogic Cloud application for the Oracle WebLogic Server edition that you want to provision.
+3. Select an Oracle WebLogic Cloud application for the Oracle WebLogic Cloud Enterprise Edition edition that you want to provision.
-WebLogic Cloud Standard Edition
+- WebLogic Cloud Standard Edition
-WebLogic Cloud Enterprise Edition
+- WebLogic Cloud Enterprise Edition
-WebLogic Cloud Suite
+- WebLogic Cloud Suite

 Select a version of Oracle WebLogic Server 12c.
 If there's more than one 12c patch, the latest patch is the default.
 Select the compartment in which to create the stack.